AlbertoElias/html-resume/resume_content/_experience/2-ft.md

 ---
 visible: true
-start_month: 05
+start_month: "05"
 start_year: 2014
-end_month: 08
+end_month: "08"
 end_year: 2016
 title: Senior Developer
 name: Financial Times
-location: London, UK
+location: London
 ---
 - Worked on the Origami team where we built a UI component system for all the different FT products.
 - Built all kinds of UI components with a focus on accessibility and extensibility.